AndrewB1998/ChatBox/README.md

 - Click the "Join" button to connect to an existing server, or click the "Host" button to start a new server and wait for other clients to connect.
 - Once connected, you can start chatting with other clients on the server.
 - To save the chat, click save and choose a directory of your choice
+- You can use the "Encrypt" button to transfrom the already received messages to ciphertext